-Therapist Spotlight: Sara Olkon, AM, LSW
+Therapist Spotlight: Sara Olkon, MA, LCSW

 Sara is a psychotherapist at Wildflower.
 Her clinical interests include sexuality and relationship issues, perinatal mood and anxiety disorders, grief and loss, life transitions, and gender dysphoria.
 Her therapeutic approach is rooted in modalities that focus on how a client is living, what is keeping them stuck, and ways to increase one’s sense of vitality and purpose.
 Sara obtained her bachelor’s degree from Tufts University and her master’s in clinical social work from the University of Chicago.
 Read Sara’s full bio here.